trentslutzky/hue/README.md

 Simply create a colorscheme in a single configuration file using a simple layout to define each color in your colorscheme.

-Then, create templates to tell hue which files to inject the colors, and where the colors go within those files
+Then, create templates to tell hue which files to inject the colors, and where the colors go within those files.

+This makes it possible to configure your entire system's colorscheme from a single file, and update/change those colorschemes from a simple terminal command.